-This Construction Stormwater General Permit (CSWGP) covers all areas of Washington State, except for federal operators and Tribal landsIndian Country as specified in Special Condition S1.E.3.
+This Construction Stormwater General Permit (CSWGP) covers all areas of Washington State, except for federal and Tribal lands as specified in Special Condition S1.E.3.

 - B. Operators Required to Seek Coverage Under this General Permit: - 1.
 Operators of the following construction activities are required to seek coverage under this CSWGP: - a.
-Clearing, grading and/or excavation that results in the disturbance of one or more acres (including off-site disturbance acreage authorized in S1.C.2) and discharges stormwater to surface waters of the State; and clearing, grading and/or excavation on sites smaller than one acre that are part of a larger common plan of development or sale, if the common plan of development or sale will ultimately disturb one acre or more and discharge stormwater to surface waters of the State. - This includes forest practices (including, but not limited to, class IV conversions) that are part of a construction activity that will result in the disturbance of one or more acres, and discharge to surface waters of the State (that is, forest practices that prepare a site for construction activities); and - b.
-Any size construction activity discharging stormwater to waters of the State that the Washington State Department of Ecology ("Ecology"):): - i.
+Clearing, grading and/or excavation that results in the disturbance of one or more acres and discharges stormwater to surface waters of the State; and clearing, grading and/or excavation on sites smaller than one acre that are part of a larger common plan of development or sale, if the common plan of development or sale will ultimately disturb one acre or more and discharge stormwater to surface waters of the State. - i.
+This includes forest practices (including, but not limited to, class IV conversions) that are part of a construction activity that will result in the disturbance of one or more acres, and discharge to surface waters of the State (that is, forest practices that prepare a site for construction activities); and - b.
+Any size construction activity discharging stormwater to waters of the State that the Department of Ecology ("Ecology"): - i.
 Determines to be a significant contributor of pollutants to waters of the State of Washington. - ii.
 Reasonably expects to cause a violation of any water quality standard. - 2.
 Operators of the following activities are not required to seek coverage under this CSWGP (unless specifically required under Special Condition S1.B.1.b. above): - a.
 Construction activities that discharge all stormwater and non-stormwater to ground water, sanitary sewer, or combined sewer, and have no point source discharge to either surface water or a storm sewer system that drains to surface waters of the State. - b.
-Construction activities covered under an Erosivity Waiver (Special Condition S2.C).
+Construction activities covered under an Erosivity Waiver (Special Condition S2.C). - c.

-c.
 Routine maintenance that is performed to maintain the original line and grade, hydraulic capacity, or original purpose of a facility.